 Dame Sybil has haunted the State Apartments and Clock Court since her tomb was disturbed and moved in 1829 during a church rebuild.

 Stories of ghosts run amok at Kensington Palace.
 In my interview with Princess Margaret’s biographer, Christopher Warwick, he described many of the oddities that have occurred at the Palace.

 Of course, the Tower is the ideal setting for all things gruesome and ghoulish.
 This history of torture, execution and other terrifying tales makes the Tower the perfect end to this piece.

 People are not the only ghosts traipsing around the Tower.
 A grizzly bear supposedly has caused quite a stir according to Historic Royal Palaces.
 “Legend has it that, many years ago, an enormous ghostly bear appeared by the Martin Tower, scaring a guard so badly he dropped dead of shock.”

 Many others have been reported to roam the grounds of the Tower.
 Anne Boleyn walks around supposedly carrying her head.

 Henry VI, Lady Jane Grey and the Countess of Salisbury have been sighted at one time or another as well.

 Arabella devised a plan to escape and meet up with her husband.
 William was snuck out of the Tower.
 The plan failed for Arabella though.
-She was captured and imprisoned at the Tower, whilst William made it safely to France.
-Arabella died at the Tower in 1615.
+She was captured and imprisoned in the Tower, whilst William made it safely to France.
+Arabella died in the Tower in 1615.